samigitz/nova-detached-actions/README.md

 By default, the component will show the first 3 buttons and put the rest into a dropdown menu.
 In the dropdown menu you can't add icon or extra classes because it use the nova dropdown component.
-If you want to change the number of buttons visible per resource, you can do so by using the `additionalInformation` method, like so:
+If you want to change the number of buttons visible per resource, you can do so by using the `additionalInformation` method in the resource class, like so:

 ```php
 public static function additionalInformation(Request $request)